zama-ai/tfhe-rs/README.md

 There are two ways to contribute to TFHE-rs:

-- you can open issues to report bugs or typos and to suggest new ideas
+- you can open issues to report bugs or typos, or to suggest new ideas
 - you can ask to become an official contributor by emailing [hello@zama.ai](mailto:hello@zama.ai).
 (becoming an approved contributor involves signing our Contributor License Agreement (CLA))